Boiler (power generation): Doble boiler

 The Doble steam car uses a once-through type contra-flow generator, consisting of a continuous tube.
 The fire here is on top of the coil instead of underneath.
 Water is pumped into the tube at the bottom and the steam is drawn off at the top.
 This means that every particle of water and steam must necessarily pass through every part of the generator causing an intense circulation which prevents any sediment or scale from forming on the inside of the tube.
 Water enters the bottom of this tube at the flow rate of 600 ft a second with less than two quarts of water in the tube at any one time.

 As the hot gases pass down between the coils, they gradually cool, as the heat is being absorbed by the water.
 The last portion of the generator with which the gases come into contact remains the cold incoming water.

 The fire is positively cut off when the pressure reaches a pre-determined point, usually set at 750 psi, cold water pressure; a safety valve set at 1200 lb provides added protection.
 The fire is automatically cut off by temperature as well as pressure, so in case the boiler were completely dry it would be impossible to damage the coil as the fire would be automatically cut off by the temperature.

-Similar forced circulation generators, such as the Pritchard and Lamont and Velox boilers present the same advantages.
+Similar forced circulation generators, such as the Pritchard and Lamont and Velox boilers present the same advantage.